 The Frisian rye bread is generally sold as a sliced bread.
 The slices are just a few millimetres thick.
 The chance of contamination during the cutting is big.

 The rye bread is packed in plastic cups with foil or in cling film.
-The bread often contains preservatives, but is not tenable enough yet.
+The bread often contains preservatives, but has not yet enough shelf life.

 Production process Brabantine rye bread